Connection to BreathMay 19, 2021

 Within the last few decades, ancient wellness techniques have been brought to mainstream western audiences at a rate that continues to accelerate.
 We saw this in the late sixties when the Beatles traveled to India and helped to popularize meditation in the west.
 We have certainly seen this with yoga over the last century, and more recently, particularly with Covid-19, people in the medical community are starting to pay attention to the potency of breathwork, or pranayama as it is referred to in yoga.
 Doctors know that regulating the breath can help to lower blood pressure and cortisol levels.
 Statistics from the Anxiety and Depression Association of America’s website state that Generalized Anxiety Disorder affects forty million Americans.
 Of those who are diagnosed with GAD, only thirty-six percent seek treatment.
 Based on these statistics, these are systemic issues.
 Perhaps consistent breathwork and mindfulness practices could be implemented as effective supplementary practices, which in conjunction with medical care may be the secret sauce to alleviate symptoms of anxiety and depression over time.

 Before I started studying yoga, my only exposure to belly and diaphragmatic breathing was in my therapist’s office.
 He was trained in using somatic techniques in his cognitive behavioral therapy practice.
-Somatics describes any practice that uses the mind-body connection to help you survey your internal self and listen to signals your body sends about areas of pain, discomfort, or imbalance.
+Somatics describes any practice that uses the mind-body connection to help you connect to introception, including Yoga Therapy.
 This type of practice is really beneficial in situations where someone has faced minor or even acute trauma, and part of how he utilized this work was having me breathe through moments of anxiety and emotional discomfort.
 Initially I appreciated the sentiment, and noticed that there was something to this practice, but I did not quite believe it wholeheartedly until I realized I could use my breath to take me out of or lessen the severity of a panic attack.
 That is when I realized that the breath is a powerful tool that should be treasured, and understood so that it can be useful in your life.

 Three Easy Breathing Techniques to Manage Stress: